bangadang/stackIT/FS25/Dataengineering.md

 ### high availability of Neo4j
 - caues fault-tolerant architecture
-- several (slave) databases can be configured to be exact replicas of a single (master) database.
+- several (slave/ follower) databases can be configured to be exact replicas of a single (master/leader) database.
 There is always one master and 0 or more slaves
 	- write on master propagate sto slaves
 	- write on slave synchronizes immediatel with master
 - enables a horizontally scaling read-mostly architecture. more than a single instance could handle--> replicas needed